 New Zealand has earned its reputation as the marine mammal capital of the world because of its profusion of marine mammals.
 DOC is responsible for the protection, conservation and management of all marine mammals.

 To understand more about marine mammals in our waters we need more information about them.
 This is where you can help by reporting sightings.

 Get a good look, be observant, especially of the tail, fins and head.
 Make lots of notes, draw pictures if need be; photos and video footage are very useful.

-Use the online form to report a whale or dolphin sighting.
+Use the online form to report a whale, dolphin, or seal/sea lion sighting.
 Your sighting report will be recorded in a database of marine mammal sightings from all around New Zealand.

 This information will help us determine things like population sizes, breeding rates and movement patterns.
 This helps us to look after them.

 Call 0800 DOC HOT (0800 362 468) immediately if you see